ritaell/cs50P/README.md

 # cs50P
+I have to say that i really enjoyed every lecture of CS50P and i am willing to take more classes to expand my knowlege 😊👩🏻‍💻⚙️🔎
-Here are all the CS50P Problem Sets and their solutions Solutions and problem sets of each CS50P week are located inside the directory
+(Solutions and problem sets of each CS50P week are located inside the directory, in each problem set's folder there are one or two .py files with the solution and a txt file with the problem set)